 Torsten Mølgaard elaborates on COWI's role in the extensive metro project:

-When drilling in sand and clay, there is a serious risk of settlements on the ground.
+When drilling in sand and clay, there was a serious risk of settlements on the ground.
 Torsten Mølgaard, Senior Project Director at COWI, takes us 40 meters underground.

-The green line opened up to passengers in 2002, the yellow line in 2007 and the City Circle Line (blue and red lines) with 17 new stations each the size of a handball court, are set to open in 2019.
-That will bring the total number of stations up to 39.
+The green line opened up to passengers in 2002, the yellow line in 2007 and the City Circle Line (blue and red lines) with 17 new stations each the size of a handball court, are now open.
+This has brought up the number of stations to a total of 39.

 The City Circle is the largest construction project in Copenhagen in 400 years.